-Valuation Significant unobservable Quantitative Relationship between techniques inputs information inputs and fair value Sensitivity of the input to fair value Financial assets: Financial assets at fair Market discount for lack of 30% The higher the 10% increase (decrease) in the value through other approach marketability discount for lack of discount for lack of marketability comprehensive income marketability, the would result in increase (decrease) in Stocks lower the fair value of the Company's other comprehensive the stocks income NT\$2,206 thousand.
+Valuation techniques Significant unobservable inputs Quantitative information Relationship between inputs and fair value Sensitivity of the input to fair value Financial assets: Financial assets at fair value through other comprehensive income Stocks Market approach discount for lack of marketability 30% The higher the discount for lack of marketability, the lower the fair value of the stocks 10% increase (decrease) in the discount for lack of marketability would result in increase (decrease) in the Company's other comprehensive income NT\$2,258 thousand.
+Financial assets at fair value through profit or loss Embedded derivative Binomial tree model volatility 50.20% The higher the volatility, the higher the fair value of the embedded derivatives 5

-Valuation Significant unobservable Quantitative Relationship between techniques inputs information inputs and fair value Sensitivity of the input to fair value Financial assets: Financial assets at fair Market discount for lack of 30% The higher the 10% increase (decrease) in the value through other approach marketability discount for lack of discount for lack of marketability comprehensive income marketability, the would result in increase (decrease) in Stocks lower the fair value of the Company's other comprehensive the stocks income NT\$2,200 thousand.
+Relationship Valuation Significant Quantitative between inputs and Sensitivity of the input to fair techniques unobservable inputs information fair value value Financial assets: Financial assets at fair Market discount for lack of 30% The higher the 10% increase (decrease) in the value through other approach marketability discount for lack of discount for lack of marketability comprehensive marketability, the would result in increase (decrease) income Stocks lower the fair value in the Company's other of the stocks comprehensive income NT\$2,206 thousand.

-Valuation process used for fair value measurements categorized within Level 3 of the fair value hierarchy
+Valuation process used for fair value measurements categorized within Level 3 of the fair value hierarchy.